MichaelMelfi/Obsidian-Second-Brain/Overcoming Porn 30 day Devotional.md

 >==Romans 8:1**==

-I am forgiven and will keeping moving forward, every temptation I have is a trial that I must pass
+I am forgiven and will keeping moving forward, every temptation I have is a trial that God knows I can succeed through

+>“The righteous falls seven times and rises again.”
+>==Proverbs 24:16==